A smooth complex rational affine surface with uncountably many real forms: Introduction

 \section{Introduction}

-The study of real forms of a complex algebraic variety has seen substantial progress; the finiteness of isomorphism classes over $\mathbb{R}$ of real forms has been proven for example for abelian varieties~\cite{MR181643}, projective algebraic surfaces of Kodaira dimension greater than or equal to one~\cite[Appendix D]{MR1795406}, minimal projective algebraic surfaces~\cite[Appendix D]{MR1795406}, Del~Pezzo~surfaces~\cite{MR1954070} and compact hyperkähler manifolds~\cite{MR4023392}.
-Lesieutre constructed in \cite{MR3773792} the first example of a complex projective variety with infinitely many nonisomorphic real forms, and the construction inspired the examples found by Dinh and Oguiso~\cite{MR3934593} of complex projective varieties of dimension~$d\geq 2$ of Kodaira dimension~$d-2$, and the ones by Dinh, Oguiso and Yu~\cite{MR4444125} of smooth rational projective varieties of dimension greater or equal to three.
+The study of real forms of a complex algebraic variety has seen substantial progress: the finiteness of isomorphism classes over $\mathbb{R}$ of real forms has been proven for example for abelian varieties~\cite{MR181643, MR678890}, projective algebraic surfaces of Kodaira dimension greater than or equal to one~\cite[Appendix D]{MR1795406}, minimal projective algebraic surfaces~\cite[Appendix D]{MR1795406}, del~Pezzo~surfaces~\cite{MR1954070} and compact hyperkähler manifolds~\cite{MR4023392}.
+Lesieutre constructed in \cite{MR3773792} the first example of a complex projective variety with infinitely many nonisomorphic real forms, and the construction inspired the examples found by Dinh and Oguiso~\cite{MR3934593} of complex projective varieties in every dimension~$d\geq 2$ of Kodaira dimension~$d-2$, and the ones by Dinh, Oguiso and Yu~\cite{MR4444125} of smooth rational projective varieties of dimension greater or equal to three.

-Any projective variety can have at most countably many real forms, which follows by a field-theoretic argument outlined in~\cite{labinet}.
+Using a field-theoretic approach, \cite{labinet} proves that any projective variety can have at most countably many real forms.
 We give a short proof in the particular case of rational projective surfaces in Proposition~\ref{prop: at most countably for projective}.
-Yet, in the affine case, a priori no restrictions hold on the number of real forms, though such varieties may only arise in dimension at least~$2$ --- see Proposition~\ref{prop: curves finitely many real forms} for a proof of why smooth affine curves admit at most finitely many real forms.
-Dubouloz, Freudenburg and Moser-Jauslin~\cite{dubouloz2020smooth} constructed rational affine varieties of dimension greater or equal to four with at least countably infinitely many pairwise nonisomorphic real forms, which prompts the question: can there exist a rational affine surface with uncountably many pairwise nonisomorphic real forms?
-We can answer this question in the affirmative, and go even further in providing a moduli space which parametrises the real forms of the suitable affine surface:
+Yet, in the affine case, a priori no restrictions hold on the number of real forms.
+However, such varieties may only arise in dimension at least~$2$ --- see Proposition~\ref{prop: curves finitely many real forms} for a proof of why smooth affine curves admit at most finitely many real forms.
+Dubouloz, Freudenburg and Moser-Jauslin~\cite{MR4234102} constructed rational affine varieties of dimension greater or equal to four with at least countably infinitely many pairwise nonisomorphic real forms.
+This prompts the question: can there exist a rational affine surface with uncountably many pairwise nonisomorphic real forms?
+We can answer in the affirmative, and even describe a moduli space which parametrises an uncountable collection of nonisomorphic real forms of the suitable affine surface:

 \begin{theorem} There exists a real affine variety $\mathcal{X}$ and a flat morphism $p \colon \mathcal{X} \rightarrow \A^1_{\R} \smallsetminus \{0,1\}$ defined over $\R$ satisfying the following properties: \begin{enumerate}[leftmargin=*] \item The closed fibres of $p_{\C}\colon \mathcal{X}_{\C} \rightarrow \A^1_{\C} \smallsetminus \{0,1\}$ are pairwise isomorphic smooth complex rational affine surfaces. \item The fibres of $p$ over $\R$-rational closed points are pairwise birationally diffeomorphic smooth real rational affine surfaces. \item Two fibres $p^{-1}(\alpha)$, $p^{-1}(\beta)$ with $\alpha, \beta \in \R \smallsetminus \{0,1\}$ are isomorphic if and only if $\alpha\beta=1$ or $\alpha =\beta$. \end{enumerate} \end{theorem}